-The I/O wiring recommendations provide guidance on what type of wires should be used for the different Central IO modules, AS-B server onboard I/O, and BACnet/IP device onboard I/O, how to perform grounding, and how to connect different external devices to the inputs and outputs.
+The I/O wiring recommendations provide guidance on what type of wires should be used for the different Central IO modules, AS-B server onboard I/O, RP and MP controller onboard I/O, and IP-IO modules, how to perform grounding, and how to connect different external devices to the inputs and outputs.
 This section also provides information on the external connectors required for the RP controller expansion modules.
 Always use the recommended cables and wires.

 For the Central IO modules, most of the wiring is made to the terminal base, and can be done before the electronics module is installed.

-For the AS-B server onboard I/O, MP controller onboard I/O, and IP-IO modules, the wiring is made to the removable terminal blocks, and can be done before the AS-B server, MP controller, and IP-IO module are installed on the DIN rail.
+For the AS-B server onboard I/O, MP controller onboard I/O, and IP-IO modules, the wiring is made to the removable terminal blocks, and can be done before the devices are installed on the DIN rail.

-For the RP-C controller onboard I/O, the wiring is made to fixed terminal blocks.
+For the RP controller onboard I/O, the wiring is made to fixed terminal blocks.

 The RP controller expansion modules have PCB mounted connectors for the power input, outputs and digital inputs.
 The connectors are mechanically keyed and color-coded, which allows the matching external connectors to be plugged in on site quickly and easily.